 Requirement for Economics Majors

 Students must take at least 40 semester hours of economics.
-A GPA of 2.5 or above in economics courses taken at UC Denver is required for graduation.
+A GPA of 2.5 or above in economics courses taken at CU Denver is required for graduation.
 No pass-fail grades count toward the major.

 ECON 2012 Principles of Macroeconomics